 Q. Please describe the Company’s rebuttal adjustment associated with net power costs.

-A. As outlined in the rebuttal testimony of Mr. Duvall, the Company has made several adjustments and updates to its net power costs.
+A. As outlined in the rebuttal testimony of Mr. Duvall, the Company has made several adjustments and updates to the pro forma level of net power costs reflected in the Washington revenue requirement.
 The impact of these changes is reflected in Adjustment 12.6 of Exhibit No.___(RBD-6).
-This adjustment reduces Washington-allocated net power costs by approximately $2.7 million.
-The Washington revenue requirement impact of this pro forma adjustment is a reduction of approximately $2.8 million.
+This adjustment replaces the Company’s initial pro forma net power cost adjustment (page 5.2) included in Exhibit No.___(RBD-3).
+This pro forma adjustment increases Washington-allocated net power costs by approximately $34.8 million from the restated level of net power costs presented in Exhibit No.___(RBD-3) and Exhibit No.___(RBD-6).
+This adjustment increases Washington revenue requirement by approximately $36.5 million.

 Production Factor Adjustment